 Visiting the Niagara Falls

-About an hour’s drive away from Burlington, you will witness probably one of the greatest ever natural wonders of the world, the Niagara Falls, the three waterfalls straddling the border between the United States of America and Canada, hosting the most powerful waterfall and the one with the highest flow rate of all waterfalls in the whole of Northern America, truly a sight for the eyes, a scenery that you must see in your lifetime.
+About an hour’s drive away from Burlington, you will witness probably one of the greatest ever natural wonders of the world, the Niagara Falls, the three waterfalls straddling the border between the United States of America and Canada, hosting the most powerful waterfall and the one with the highest flow rate of all waterfalls in the whole of Northern America.

 Spencer Gorge Conservation Area – Websters Falls